lavoiesl/dotfiles-builder/README.md

     * Multiplexer
   * Remove dependency to `ruby` for `realpath`
   * Investigate more common practices for dotfiles
-  * Add support for more dotfiles
-  * Completing this todo
+  * Completing this todo and documentation

 ## Author
 Sébastien Lavoie (github@lavoie.sl)